St Helier

-St Helier (/ˈhɛliə/; Jèrriais: Saint Hélyi; Saint-Hélier) is one of the twelve parishes of Jersey, the largest of the Channel Islands in the English Channel.
-St Helier has a population of 35,822 – over one-third of the total population of Jersey – and is the capital of the island.
+St Helier (/ˈhɛliə/; Jèrriais: Saint Hélyi; Saint-Hélier) is the capital of Jersey, the largest of the Channel Islands in the English Channel.
+It is the most populous of the twelve parishes of Jersey, with a population of 35,822, over one-third of the island's total population.
 The town of St Helier is the largest settlement and only town of Jersey.
 The town consists of the built-up areas of St Helier, including First Tower, and parts of the parishes of St Saviour and St Clement, with further suburbs in surrounding parishes.

-The greater part of St Helier is rural.
+The greater part of the parish of St Helier is rural.
+It covers a surface area of 4.1 sqmi, being 9% of the total land area of the island (this includes reclaimed land area of 494 acre or 200 ha).

-The parish covers a surface area of 4.1 sqmi, being 9% of the total land area of the island (this includes reclaimed land area of 494 acre or 200 ha).
-The growth of the town has been described as "spasmodic", its expansion reflecting waves of migration to the island.
+The town sits by the coast in the southeastern corner of the parish.
+Within it lies the main commercial district and the principal harbour of the island.
+As the capital, it also hosts the island's government, parliament and courts.
+Evidence of settlement exists as far back as the 13th century, and the growth of the town since has been described as "spasmodic", its expansion reflecting the waves of migration to the island.

 The parish arms are two crossed gold axes on a blue background, the blue symbolising the sea, and the axes symbolising the martyrdom of Helier at the hands of Saxon pirates in 555 AD.

 History

 Saint

-St Helier is named for Helier (or Helerius), a 6th-century ascetic hermit from Belgium.
+St Helier is named after Helier (or Helerius), a 6th-century ascetic hermit from Belgium.
 The traditional date of his martyrdom is AD 555.
 His feast day, marked by an annual municipal and ecumenical pilgrimage to the Hermitage, is on 16 July.

 The medieval hagiographies of Helier, the patron saint martyred in Jersey and after whom the parish and town are named, suggest a picture of a small fishing village on the dunes between the marshy land behind and the high-water mark.

 An Abbey of Saint Helier was founded in 1155 on L'Islet, a tidal island adjacent to the Hermitage.
 Closed at the Reformation, the site of the abbey was fortified to create the castle that replaced Mont Orgueil as the island's major fortress.
 The new Elizabeth Castle was named after the Queen by the Governor of Jersey 1600–1603, Sir Walter Raleigh.